pinellolab/STREAM/README.md

 ### **scATAC-seq data**

 To perform scATAC-seq trajectory inference analysis, three files are necessary, a .tsv file of counts in compressed sparse format, a sample file in .tsv format and a region file in .bed format.
+(Buenrostro, J.D. et al., 2018).
 We assume that **they are in the current folder**.

 Using these three files, users can run STREAM with the following command (note the flag **--atac** ):